MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-case-sla.md

 - Warning time
 - Total time the case is on hold

-If yu put the case on hold after the warning time, then the warning time isn’t updated when the case is resumed.
+If you put the case on hold after the warning time, then the warning time isn’t updated when the case is resumed.
 Similarly, the status of the SLA KPI instance is updated when the first response time on a case is:

 - Nearing expiry